 Medicare Part A: Part A covers inpatient hospital care, inpatient care in a skilled nursing facility, some home health care and hospice care, but all with defined care and reimbursement limits.
 Part A is free to those who have 10 years of work history with Social Security but can be purchased for a monthly fee for those who don’t qualify.
-Part A has a deductible of $1,260 (2015) with a $315 per day co-pay for days 61-90 and $630 for days 91-150.
-For care in a skilled nursing facility, the co-pay is $157.50 per day for days 21-100.
+Part A has a deductible of $1,600 (2023) with a $400 per day co-pay for days 61-90 and $800 for days lifetime reserve days.
+For care in a skilled nursing facility, the co-pay is $200 per day for days 21-100.

 Medicare Part B: Part B covers physician services, preventive care, durable medical equipment, such as wheelchairs, walkers and oxygen tanks, home nursing services, X-rays, laboratory expenses and ambulances, as well as a defined number of visits for physical therapy, speech therapy and occupational therapy.

-In 2015, the deductible for Part B was $147 with an average monthly premium of $104.90–with higher income beneficiaries paying a higher premium.
+In 2023, the standard monthly deductible for Part B was $164.90–with higher income beneficiaries paying a higher premium.
+At the time of this update, the standard monthly premium, for 2024, is expected to increase to cover the new Alzheimer’s treatment.
 Medicare pays 80 percent of Medicare-approved services provided by doctors, and beneficiaries pay the 20 percent co-insurance, with the exception that certain specified preventive services have no deductible or co-pay.

 Medicare Part D: Added to Medicare in 2006, but not run by the government, Part D covers outpatient prescription drugs and is offered only under private drug plans, approved by the government.
 All beneficiaries qualify for Part D once they are enrolled in Medicare Parts A and/or enrolled in Part B. Some beneficiaries may not need or want Part D if they have credible coverage for prescription drugs.
 Premiums, deductibles, coinsurance, copays and covered medications vary according to plan and change every year, even in the same plan.